arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

-= 3.2.7 =
+= 3.2.8 =

-* Workaround to make sure captions can be read from the database if an image is linked to a scaled version and not the original size.
+* Add option to fix image links which contains size parameters.
+This can happen in Jetpack tiled gallery blocks.

 = 3.2.6 =